George Dewey: Battle of Manila Bay

-On April 27, 1898, he sailed from China aboard with orders to attack the Spanish at Manila Bay.
+On April 27, 1898, Dewey sailed from China aboard with orders to attack the Spanish at Manila Bay.
 He stopped at the mouth of the bay late the night of April 30, and the following morning he gave the order to attack at first light, saying the now famous words "You may fire when you are ready, Gridley."
 True to his word, Dewey defeated the Spanish in a battle lasting just six hours.
 The Asiatic Squadron sank or captured the entire Spanish Pacific Squadron under Admiral Patricio Montojo y Pasarón and silenced the shore batteries at Manila, with the loss of only one life on the American side from a heart attack.

 Didn't Admiral Dewey do wonderfully well?
 I got him the position out there in Asia last year, and I had to beg hard to do it; and the reason I gave was that we might have to send him to Manila.
 And we sent him — and he went!